sterlingwes/unocha-flashes/parsed/westbank-casualties.md

 * Since 7 October 2023 and as of 24 January 2024, 360 Palestinians have been killed, including 92 children, across the West Bank, including East Jerusalem

+* This raises to 331 Palestinians killed, including 84 children, in the West Bank, including East Jerusalem, since 7 October 2023 and as of 10 January 2024

 In double nested brackets you'll see the distance number and which string matched (though more than one string may have matched).
 For example: ((34 for #2)) would be a distance of 34 vs. the second template string in the list above.

 ---